Supply ship named for John Glenn arrives at space station

 CAPE CANAVERAL, Fla.
-(AP) — A supply ship bearing John Glenn’s name has arrived at the International Space Station.
+(AP) — A supply ship bearing John Glenn’s name arrived at the International Space Station on Saturday.

-Astronauts used the station’s big robot arm to grab the capsule Saturday morning.
+Astronauts used the station’s big robot arm to grab the capsule, as the craft flew 250 miles (400 kilometers) above Germany.

 NASA’s commercial shipper, Orbital ATK, named the spacecraft the S.S.
 John Glenn in honor of the first American to orbit Earth.
 It rocketed from Cape Canaveral, Florida, on Tuesday with nearly 7,700 pounds of food, experiments and other goods.

 Glenn died in December at age 95 and was buried earlier this month at Arlington National Cemetery.
-His widow, Annie, granted permission for Orbital ATK to use his name for the spacecraft.
+His widow, Annie, granted permission for Orbital ATK to use his name for the Cygnus spacecraft.
+The company, in fact, sent up some memorabilia for the Glenn family.

 Most Read Stories